breckinloggins/vau/README.md

-#lisp::vau
+#lisp::ϛ

-This is vau.
+This is vau (ϛ).
 It is a lisp written in Python.

 The name is due to John N. Shutt and his [Kernel](http://web.cs.wpi.edu/~jshutt/kernel.html) programming language.